Painters in Midtown Manhattan (High-Rise Rental, Landlord-Turnover & Lead-Safe Specialists)

 // CHECK FIRST

-Do I need special approval to hire painters in my Midtown building?
+Do Midtown painters need a COI to work in my building?

 What building issues should I know about when hiring painters in Midtown?